aydinerol/Band-Gap-Prediction-Using-ML/README.md

 The repository contains the following files:

-main.py: This is the main script for the project.
+- main.py: This is the main script for the project.
 It contains the code for training and evaluating the machine learning model that predicts the band gap of a material from its chemical composition.

-BandGapPredict-Notebook.ipynb: A Jupyter notebook that contains the code and analysis for the project.
+- BandGapPredict-Notebook.ipynb: A Jupyter notebook that contains the code and analysis for the project.

-requirements.txt: This file specifies the Python packages that are required for the project.
+- requirements.txt: This file specifies the Python packages that are required for the project.

-data/: A directory that contains the input data for the project.
+- data/* : A directory that contains the input data

-figures/: A directory that contains the figures generated for the project.
+- figures/* : A directory that contains the generated figures

 ## Requirements